Volume Discounts

 Crucial Ice Cleats Sizing Advice

 1. You can go by the shoe sizes.
-However, the actual size of the shoe or boot can vary significantly for the same foot size.
-So option two below is a better way to select the correct size.
+However, the shoe or boot size can vary significantly for the same foot size.
+Option two below is a better way to select the correct size.

 (OR)

 2. Measure the length of your shoe or boot.
 Measure the bottom from the tip of the sole to the base of the heel.
 Measure on "the flat", don't wrap around.
 We want the length.
-Then find the size on the sizing chart with the Footwear Length Range that spans the length of your footwear.
+Then, find the size on the sizing chart with the Footwear Length Range, which spans the length of your footwear.
 Measure carefully.
 Measure twice.
 Our goal is to get you the right size on the first try to make you as safe as possible as soon as possible.

 Ice cleats sizes are unisex and fit men's and women's shoes and boots according to the sizing charts.